Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 		- Every facilitator has their own personal website
 			- Events are handled by facilitators themselves in their websites with a agreed-upon protocol
 		- The data is distributed, so the platform collects data from each facilitator website to create the collection of events
+		- Might be able to use [Holochain](https://www.holochain.org/)
 		- #### Benefits
 			- Highest resonance with [[Archiarchy]] values
 			- Most exciting
 		- #### Drawbacks
 			- Has never been done; it's an experiment
+			- Holochain is not publicly
 		-
 			-
 		-